TABLE OF CONTENT

 My family made fun of me about how I secretly told everyone, “do you know the Sun has a name called Ni Cai (Nietzsche’s pronunciation in Chinese)?” and how I regarded myself as a detective scientist who decodes the identity of the Sun.
 Silly, right?
 That childhood mystery followed me for ages until I learnt at school what metaphor is and who the real Nietzsche is, and apparently, there is a conventional rule to name things in our society, including the Sun.

 My old friend’ Nietzsche didn’t fade away with my stupidity but lingered around my life and led me to dig more about him and his fellow philosophers.
-As Nietzsche’s saying goes, he who has a why to live can bear almost any how.
-I started my journey to discover my WHY, aka My Philosophy, at a very young age because I always question why I am here.
-Whenever I argued with my parents in my teenage years, my ‘winning’ strategy was to tell them, “I didn’t choose to be born”.
+As his saying goes, he who has a why to live can bear almost any how.
+Like many rebellious, moody and self-centred teenagers in my adolescent years, I blamed my parents for everything because “I didn’t choose to be born”.
 My early 20s also filled enormous pains from internal self-doubt and disturbing external facts.
 I didn't know why I am here and what's it for.

 I wrote numerous suicide notes in my diaries but never made it into action.
 I suffered from a constant existential crisis but never fell into mental illness.
 I don’t know if I am a coward or a survivor in this life game.

-Now I want to share my journey with you and write down my learning.
+Now I want to share my journey of discovering my WHY (aka, my philosophy).
 They are my guiding principle for my short life on earth.
 I hope you will find yours and live life on your own terms.